unixpickle/cubezapp/assets/scripts/model/README.md

 The store also provides some helper functions for solves:

+ * window.app.copySolve(solve) - get a copy of a solve object.
  * window.app.solveIsPB(solve) - get a boolean indicating whether a solve is a PB.
 This does not look at milliseconds; it complies with the WCA regulations.
  * window.app.solveTime(solve) - get the time of a solve, counting penalties.

 <a name="stats-object"></a>
 ## Stats